-Denture adhesives (also called adherent or simply glue) come in powder, paste or cream form which are used to improve stability and retention of dentures.
-They fix and tight the dentures in place, preventing any movements and dislodgment of the dentures from the bone ridge or the surface of your gums.
-There will not by any slippage during speaking or chewing, so it increases your functional abilities to an optimal level.
+Denture adhesives (also called adherent or simply glue) come in powder, paste, or cream form which are used to improve the stability and retention of dentures.
+They fix and tighten the dentures in place, preventing any movements and dislodgment of the dentures on the bone ridge or the surface of your gums.
+There will not be any slippage during speaking or chewing, so it increases your functional abilities to an optimal level.

 How does denture adhesive work?

 Denture adhesive is applied undersurface of the dentures and on your soft tissues like gum and alveolar ridge.
 One great feature of denture adhesives is being soluble.
 When the denture adhesive gets wet, under the pressures of dentures, it flows and becomes inflamed.
 This makes the contact a tight one that works well against the pressures of dentures on your gums.

 As it is hydrated, denture adhesives will seal the gaps between the gums and the dentures, which wouldn’t allow food particles to be trapped.
 In the moisturized environment of your mouth, adhesives will become more hydrated and will increase the sticky and adherence characteristics.
 You will benefit from a well-fitting and stable denture when your removable dentures sometimes have become uncomfortable or loose.

 Bear in mind that denture adhesive can be used when your dentures need a little more security in place not for unsized, ill-fitting dentures that require readjustment, repair, or even replacement by the dentist or your prosthodontist.
 With denture adhesives, no matter what you are wearing in your mouth, partial denture or complete denture, you will definitely speak, eat, and make social contacts more comfortably.

 - Denture adhesives will provide a stable and fixed condition for any removable dentures that are ill-fitting in your mouth or well-fitted dentures that need a little more security.